The-DevSec-Blueprint/dsb-digest/bp_lessons_learned_open_source.md

 ## Ready to Contribute?

 Armed with these lessons and insights, you're now equipped to embark on your journey of contributing to open source.
+One thing I want to add:

+>**Contributing to open source doesn't always require writing code.**

+Documentation, for instance, plays a crucial role in the success of open-source projects and often requires updates or enhancements.
+If you're not comfortable with coding initially, consider exploring documentation-related tasks tagged as "good first issues."

-Remember, every contribution—big or small—makes a difference in advancing open-source projects and enriching the broader developer community.
+Remember, every contribution, big or small, makes a difference in advancing open-source projects and enriching the broader developer community.

 ### Release Annoucement Example (v0.40.0): Open Policy Agent